Can I get rid of extra safety buffer?

 Manual ratchet

 Manual ratchets are available for anyone, and can be done at any time.
-You can check how many days you have until you derail in the ratchet section (or the header of the graph page or the graph itself — we show this number everywhere).
-Then, in the Ratchet section of the Commitment tab below the graph on the goal page, pick the number of safe days you'd like to end up with, and click Ratchet! to lock in the change.
+You can check how many days/units (depending on goal type) you have until you derail in the ratchet section (or the header of the graph page or the graph itself — we show this number everywhere).
+Then, in the Ratchet section of the Commitment tab below the graph on the goal page, pick the number of safe days or units you'd like to end up with, and click Ratchet! to lock in the change.

 Screenshot from the goal page, showing the ratchet section.
 It says "Ratcheting means reducing your amount of safety by making the bright line jump closer to today's datapoint.
 You have 8 days until you derail on this goal.
 This reduces the number of days until you derail.
 If you want today to be a beemergency, for example, enter 0."
 The "you have 6 days until you derail on this goal" is highlighted in red.
 There is a box with the new number of safe days, currently containing a 0, which is also highlighted in red.